Closter, New Jersey: History

 The topography gave a sense of isolation and protection, tucked behind the highest point of the Palisades and protected by limited access.
 Alternatively, sources indicate that the name derives from an early settler named Frederick Closter who is said to have been granted the land in the area in the 1600s.

 Reminders of Closter's early Dutch history abound - with local streets named after some of the early families (Bogert, Demarest, Durie, Naugle, Parsells, Vervalen, Auryansen, Haring, and Westervelt), and a rich collection of unique Jersey Dutch houses.

 The arrival of the Northern Branch in 1859, followed by additional train service from what became the West Shore Railroad, brought residents to the community who could commute to Manhattan via the ferry across the Hudson River at the railroad's Weehawken depot.
 Closter's central location earned it the nickname "Hub of the Northern Valley".

 Closter was formed as an incorporated municipality by an act of the New Jersey Legislature on January 1, 1904, from portions of Harrington Township.
 On March 29, 1904, Harrington Park was created from portions of Closter, Harrington Township and Washington Township.

 After the turn of the 20th century, Closter changed from being sprawling estates and farms into an upper middle class suburban town.

 Geography

 According to the United States Census Bureau, the borough had a total area of 3.30 square miles (8.55 km^{2}), including 3.16 square miles (8.18 km^{2}) of land and 0.14 square miles (0.37 km^{2}) of water (4.30%).

 Closter has a humid subtropical climate similar to the rest of the Middle Atlantic region of the United States.

 Closter borders the Bergen County municipalities of Alpine, Demarest, Emerson, Harrington Park, Haworth and Norwood.

+As of 2026, the borough is a member of Local Leaders for Responsible Planning in order to address the borough's Mount Laurel doctrine-based housing obligations.